Ryan Tannehill: 2015

-On December 6, Tannehill became the fourth quarterback in NFL history to throw for over 3,000 yards in each of his first four seasons in the league.
-On December 15, he threw for 236 yards and one touchdown in the Dolphins' 31–24 loss to the New York Giants on Monday Night Football.
-The loss eliminated the Dolphins from the playoff contention for a seventh consecutive year.
+During Week 13, Tannehill became the fourth quarterback in NFL history to throw for over 3,000 yards in each of his first four seasons in the league.
+In the next game against the New York Giants on Monday Night Football, he threw for 236 yards and a touchdown during the 31–24 loss, eliminating the Dolphins from the playoff contention for the seventh consecutive season.

-Tannehill finished the 2015 season with 4,208 passing yards, 24 touchdowns, and 12 interceptions.
+Tannehill finished the 2015 season with 4,208 passing yards, 24 touchdowns, and 12 interceptions to go along with 32 carries for 141 yards and a touchdown in 16 games and starts.

 2016

-In 2016, after a 1–4 start, the Dolphins won six straight games, and finished the season on a 9–2 run and an overall record of 10–6.
+After a 1–4 start, the Dolphins won six straight games and finished the season on a 9–2 run and an overall record of 10–6.
 Tannehill played in 13 games, missing the last three due to an injury he suffered against the Cardinals where a low hit by Calais Campbell resulted in a partially torn anterior cruciate ligament in his left knee.
-With their Week 16 win over the Bills, the Dolphins clinched a winning record and a playoff berth for the first time since 2008.
+Following a Week 16 victory over the Bills, the Dolphins clinched a winning record and a playoff berth for the first time since 2008.

-Tannehill finished the season with a then-career-high 67.1 completion percentage, 2,995 yards, 19 touchdowns and 12 interceptions.
-Tannehill was inactive in the Dolphins Wild Card loss to the Steelers.
+Tannehill finished the 2016 season with a then-career-high 67.1 completion percentage for 2,995 passing yards, 19 touchdowns, and 12 interceptions to go along with 39 carries for 164 yards and a touchdown in 13 games and starts.
+He was inactive during the Dolphins' Wild Card Round 30–12 road loss to the Steelers.

 2017

 For treatment on his ACL, Tannehill went with stem-cell therapy and rehab over surgery.
-On August 3, 2017, Tannehill suffered an injury to his left leg when it buckled in the team's first non-contact 11-on-11 practice of season.
-After limping off the field, it was reported that the team feared he tore his ACL and would require season-ending surgery.
-On August 6, the team signed recently retired quarterback Jay Cutler to act as Tannehill's replacement.
+On August 3, 2017, he suffered a left leg injury when it buckled during the team's first non-contact 11-on-11 practice of season.
+After limping off the field, it was reported that the team feared that Tannehill tore his ACL and would require season-ending surgery.
+Three days later, the Dolphins signed recently retired quarterback Jay Cutler to act as Tannehill's replacement.
 On August 11, Tannehill agreed to have surgery to repair the torn ACL, officially keeping him out of the 2017 season.
-He was placed on injured reserve the following day.
+Tannehill was placed on injured reserve the following day.